HajdukDusan/GetTickets.com/README.md

-# TicketMaster.com
+# TicketMaster
-TicketMaster.com is a web app for ordering tickets to concerts, music festivals, theaters and other events.
+TicketMaster is a web app for ordering tickets to concerts, music festivals, theaters and other events.